xiaonia/kotlin-web-site/pages/docs/reference/functions.md

 ```
 </div>

-If a default parameter precedes a parameter with no default value, the default value can only be used by calling the function with [named arguments](#named-arguments):
+<span style="color:red;">If a default parameter precedes a parameter with no default value, the default value can only be used by calling the function with [named arguments](#named-arguments)</span>:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>